wcountiss/baseballpitch/Readme.txt

 Add Google Analytics
 Player Comparison filters
-Tagging Throws on Tagging Chart
+Tagging Throws on Tagging Chart team logo detection and placement in upper-right

+Player Roster
+  *Wants the roster to be able to extend down further

 Ben
 Trunk Rotation Foot contact should be yType = 3